The Fast Carriers: Reception

 In Issue 2 of Perfidious Albion, Geoff Barnard noted "The game tries very hard to be accurate and is fairly successful."
 Barnard thought using short range fighters as search aircraft was "an odd search system" and felt the tactical system was "rather stodgy."
 Barnard concluded, "Nevertheless, it contains a lot of good ideas."
 In the following issue, Charles Vasey disagreed to an extent, saying the game "has a splendid range of counters and an impressive amount of details, but was felt to be somewhat of a bore to play."
 Two issues later, Vasey commented that "the tactical system is a tremendous bore and of doubtful realism.
 I would certainly always use the tactical abstraction.
-Once one has grown accustomed to the wierd [sic] search system the scenarios should prove fairly interesting.
+Once one has grown accustomed to the weird [sic] search system the scenarios should prove fairly interesting.
 As a game Fast Carriers is only partially successful.
 One cannot however but be impressed with the immense range of counters."

 In the March 1976 edition of Airfix Magazine, Bruce Quarrie liked the game, saying, "Fast Carriers is an excellent simulation of the organisational planning required for successful carrier warfare, and should have strong appeal for those who enjoy games demanding forethought and a clear methodical mind.
 Muddled thinkers won't stand a chance!"

 In the 1977 book The Comprehensive Guide to Board Wargaming, game critic Charles Vasey called Fast Carriers a "Very big game [...]
 Very accurate if rather slow."
 He noted the game's "Many counters, complex system" but noted that the game was "cleanly designed."
 Nevertheless, he found the game overly complex and concluded, "Only for the real naval buff."